In this post, I’m going to share some of the best things to do in Berlin.

 Kurfürstendamm is to Berlin what Oxford Street is to London, 5th Avenue is to New York, and the Champs-Élysées favour Paris.
 To experience world-class shopping, you must pass Berlin’s most famous shopping street in West Berlin.

-In the area, there are other sights, such as the Kaiser-Wilhelm church, which was bombed in World War II and has not been restored on purpose.
+There are other sights in the area, such as the Kaiser Wilhelm Memorial Church, which was bombed in World War II and was not restored on purpose.

 The Tiergarten is a vast park that starts from the Brandenburg Gate and the Reichstag.

 From the Brandenburg Gate to the Siegessäule as it’s called in German, you can see the significant victory column celebrating the Prussian victory over Denmark, Austria and France in the 19th century.